Our multi-disciplinary team leverages decades of experience within a collaborative framework to serve UBC’s research community.

 Ryan Thomson is a Systems Administrator with the Advanced Researching Computing group at UBC.
 Ryan began his professional systems administration career at the University of Calgary where he supported the well-established Bio Nuclear Magnetic Resonance and Biocomputing (Molecular Dynamics) research programs.
 In 2007, Ryan moved to Vancouver where he naturally found a new home with the Pacific Parkinson's Research Centre at UBC, supporting the Positron Emission Tomography and Magnetic Resonance Imaging research programs.
 In 2012, Ryan joined forces with UBC MedIT to develop enterprise IT experience while supporting the administrative, teaching and research technology needs of the UBC Faculty of Medicine and Distributed Medical Program.
 Ryan is excited to support the advanced computing needs of the wider UBC research community.

-Kamil Somaratne is the Administration Clerk for Advanced Research Computing.
+Kamil Somaratne is the Administrative Coordinator for Advanced Research Computing.
 He graduated from the University of British Columbia with a Bachelor of Arts in Political Science in 2015.
 Prior to joining the Advanced Research Computing team, he worked as a Project Assistant for the UBC Terry Project and a Communications Assistant at the UBC School of Kinesiology.
 Apart from his work, he is passionate about interdisciplinary learning, podcasts, tea, and cricket.